 How to Clean and Sterilize Body Piercing Jewelry

-We go over the fine points of cleaning and cleaners to make this task easy for you.
+We go over the fine points of cleaning and cleaners below to make this task easy for you.

 Clean Before Using

 When you first buy a new piece of body piercing jewelry, clean it.
-You don’t know who handled it and what dirt or germs may be clinging to it, so you certainly don’t want to insert the piece before it is thoroughly clean.
+You don’t know who handled it and what dirt or germs may be clinging to it, thus you certainly don’t want to insert the piece before it is thoroughly clean.